QuentinRa/blog.quentinra.dev/tools/git/master/rebase.md

 * drop = remove commit
 * ...

 You may have to press "i" to enable input, and CTRL-C, then `:wq` to save and exit (or `q!` to exit without saving).
-If you squashed commits, the editor will opens itself again, and allow you to merge the commits messages.
+If you squashed commits, the editor will open itself again, and allow you to merge the commits messages.

 ```bash
 # since the editor didn't open itself for me, I did